NomicFoundation/hardhat-website/src/content/plugin-development/tutorial/network-connection.md

 }
 ```

-By extending the `NetworkConnection` type, the error we had in the previous section is fixed.
+Extending the `NetworkConnection` type fixes the error from the previous section.

 ### Trying out your `NetworkConnection` extension